SimplyStaking/Interchainqueries/docs/design/ICQ.md

 ## Transactions

-`MsgSubmitICQResult`: used by relayer to submit an interchain query result.
+`MsgSubmitICQResults`: used by relayer to submit an interchain query result.
 If the result arrives too late (i.e. timeout) it is ignored. `PeriodicLastDataPointId` is updated as well as `DataPoint` is created or updated depending on if the max results limit is reached.

 - **QueryId** (`uint64`): matches the ID of _query_ that this result is for
 - **Result** (`[]byte`): encoded query result